ctuning/reproduce-ck-paper/README.md

 > cd script/reproduce-filter-speedup

-> python reproduce1.py
+> python reproduce.py

 # From ipython notebook (check that CK is installed as python module):
-> iptyhon notebook reproduce1.ipynb
+> ipython notebook reproduce.ipynb

 ##########################################################
 2) Analysis of variation of experimental results